hepcat72/CFF/README.md

 	cd samples
 	tcsh run_example2.tcsh

-Example 2 will run pretty much the same commands, only with fastq files instead of fasta.
+Example 2 will run pretty much the same commands, only it starts with fastq files instead of fasta and it uses usearch to quality-filter & de-replicate the sequences.

 CONTACT
 -------